ShellHunters/PackIt/README.md

         ApplyingCommand: Wich by it you can apply the coming command that you've sent to the Provider So , You can add the Coming Products

         BDD.txt : contains the commands that you must use to create mysql tables , and avoid you to write it by your self

+        ####### august 06 #####
+         i add functions that help to process the adding of the product if you observe you can see that if you add a product , the second time if you want to add the sa me product from the same command that you was added before , you can't because it will let you add just one time , this is the best way for the magaziner to know that he added the product before pikta_ka